Sshimaninja/Polybot/README.md

 Unless you have access to a private RPC for every chain you want to run it on, a rate limit should be set somewhere.

 The bot is designed as a basic framework for defi arbitrage trades, and over time, more DeFi protocols should be added to increase opportunities (Balancer, Aave, Kyber, etc.)

+# Notes:

+I wrote (almost) every line in this bot in an ambitious project to learn Typescript to a highly developed level, as well as several blockchain protocols I was utilizing, as well as how to aggregate and filter data.

+By the time I had launched this bot on my dedicated Hetzner server, most of the liquidity from Uniswap V2 had gone and I had to begin work on a Uniswap V3 bot, which is pending, though may not be completed as I'm beginning to consider that the pace of software in that particular space (decentralized finance) moves at a pace fast enough to require a team of developers now.
+Gone are the days when a solo dev could make a mark on the various pools across the chains.

+I recommend Hetzner Robot for your server.
+I ran this on AWS and burned through about 600 gbp in a month.
+Hetzner requires more Linux and server hosting knowledge, but it is worthwhile for the steep discount.
+I ran a bot on Hetzner for roughly 200 gbp/month with all NVME drives.

+Moving on...

 # Issues: